ashneetrathore/ZotSearch/README.md

 ```

 > [!TIP]
-> `invertedindex.py` can take several hours to complete.
+> `invertedindex.py` can take a couple hours to complete.
 To avoid interruptions, consider running it in the background using [`tmux`](https://linuxize.com/post/getting-started-with-tmux/) or another terminal multiplexer

 **4. Once the program terminates, ```json``` and ```txt``` directories should exist in the project root, containing their respective files**